jvmahon/Homebridge-HomeSeer4/README.md

 Information on github and in the wiki section may be more up-to-date than in the README file downloaded from 'npm'.
 Its strongly recommended that you check the github.com information (both the README and the wiki section) for up-to-date information and assistance.

+## Upgrade Problem - Upgrading to 1.0.0

+I have no idea why, but the "normal" npm upgrade process seems to have trouble upgrading to the 1.0.0 version.
+For assistance, see the Wiki entry:

 ## Need Help?
 You should immediately check out the Wiki section after reading this page.
 It has a lot of helpful information, particularly for first-time users.